IDSeal/IDSeal-Development-Wiki/v2.1.0/introduction/ProductBundlesExplained.md

 within the system.
 On the platform level, all Objects will all have the ability to traverse this map to find any long distance relationship, such as a License finding it's owner Contact.

-## More Information
-If you'd like to learn more about the Objects

 ## Next Section

 [Product Packages Explained](ProductPackagesExplained)